adoroszlai/ozone/hadoop-hdds/docs/README.md

 This maven project will create the rendered HTML page during the build (ONLY if hugo is available).
 And the dist project will include the documentation.

-You can adjust the menu hierarchy with adjusting the header of the markdown file:
+You can adjust the menu hierarchy with adjusting the header of the markdown file.

 To show it in the main header add the menu entry: